-Erika's Office hours: Tuesdays, 2:30-3:30 pm and Fridays, 12:20-1 p.m., Room 4157, SSC
+Erika's Office hours: Tuesdays, 2:30-3:30 pm and Fridays 2:30-3:30 p.m., Room 4157, SSC

-Course description:
+Course Description:

 This seminar introduces students to the academic study of International Relations by examining competing theoretical and conceptual approaches to this political science subfield.
-During the course of the semester, we will discuss works that address different levels of analysis such as international regimes, domestic politics and psychological influences on leaders, as well as works that span major theoretical paradigms such as realism and liberalism.
-We will discuss the intellectual history of the field and explore some cutting edge research.
+We begin the first half of the course with a selection of readings that review 'the state of the field' and its origins, asking whose voices have dominated IR.
+We then move to debates about epistemology and methodology, inquiring into what it means to make knowledge claims in our discipline and weighing various approaches to authorizing them.
+From there, we begin a genealogy of theory in International Relations, surveying the 'Great Debates' that give shape to the field's story about its own origins before examining contemporary mainstream approaches, namely realism, liberalism, econonomic structuralism, the English School, constructivist understandings, positivism, critical theory, and postmodern understandings, feminist understandings in IR theory and normative IR theory, especially ethics and morality.
+During the course of the semester, we will concomitantly discuss works that address different levels of analysis such as international regimes (systemic), domestic politics (national) and psychological influences (individual-level) on leaders, as well as works that span major theoretical paradigms such as realism and liberalism.
+During the student-led seminars, we will discuss the intellectual history of the field and explore some cutting-edge research.